-- 4.6.1 For examinations that are taken remotely, either on campus or online, at the request of the Faculty Board or with a view to safeguarding the quality of the assessment, the Board of Examiners can issue a recommendation regarding the use of such resources as invigilators or proctoring in order to prevent fraud. - 4.6.2 A student must provide proof of identity, in the form of a student ID card and legally valid ID, when so requested by or on behalf of the examiner. - 4.6.3 For examinations that are taken remotely online, the Board of Examiners can stipulate that students submit a completed 'Statement of Authenticity' prior to an examination. - 4.6.4 For exams lasting 3 hours the students will be admitted to the room where the examination is being held up to 45 minutes after the specified starting time, and may not leave the room earlier than one hour before the specified ending time of the examination, unless permitted to do so by the examiner.
-Different rules apply to exams that last less than 3 hours.
-These rules are stated on the cover page of these exams. - 4.6.5 For examinations that are taken remotely online, students will be admitted up to 30 minutes after the specified starting time to the (online) environment where the examination is to be taken.
+- 4.6.1 For examinations that are taken remotely, either on campus or online, at the request of the Faculty Board or with a view to safeguarding the quality of the assessment, the Board of Examiners can issue a recommendation regarding the use of such resources as invigilators or proctoring in order to prevent fraud. - 4.6.2 A student must provide proof of identity, in the form of a student ID card and legally valid ID, when so requested by or on behalf of the examiner. - 4.6.3 For examinations that are taken remotely online, the Board of Examiners can stipulate that students submit a completed 'Statement of Authenticity' prior to an examination. - 4.6.4 Students will be admitted to the room where the examination is being held up to 45 minutes after the specified starting time, and may not leave the room earlier than one hour before the specified ending time of the examination, unless permitted to do so by the examiner. - 4.6.5 For examinations that are taken remotely online, students will be admitted up to x minutes after the specified starting time to the (online) environment where the examination is to be taken.
 In the event of problems with logging in, the student should immediately contact the examiner. - 4.6.6 If an examination is taken online or digitally and a (technical) failure occurs within the university environment which means that the examination cannot be continued, the Board of Examiners will decide whether and when a new examination can be scheduled. - 4.6.7 A student can refuse to take part in an online examination using proctoring on the grounds of serious privacy objections.
 The student must inform the Board of Examiners accordingly as soon as possible.
 The student can ask the Board of Examiners for an 2 alternative assessment.
-The Board of Examiners can decide to allow an alternative assessment or decide that the student must wait until the examination can be taken in another form.
+The Board of Examiners can decide to allow an alternative assessment or decide that the student must wait until the examination can be taken in another form. - 4.6.8 Communication devices, including mobile telephones, smartwatches and smartphones, must be switched off while the examination is taking place.
+Other electronic equipment may not be used, except with the permission of the examiner.